 Basic and diluted earnings per share

 Basic earnings per share are computed based on the weighted average number of common shares outstanding for each year using the treasury method.
-Diluted earnings per share reflect the potential effects of the exercise of outstanding stock options and the issuance of stock associated with outstanding restricted stock units.
+Diluted earnings per share reflect the potential effects of the exercise of outstanding stock options, the issuance of stock associated with outstanding restricted stock units, performance share units and the Company’s employee stock purchase plan.
 Basic and diluted shares outstanding are summarized as follows (in thousands):

 The preparation of our condensed consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the condensed consolidated financial statements and the reported amounts of revenues and expenses during the reporting periods.
 Management bases its estimates on historical experience and on various other assumptions that are believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Estimates are used for fair value measurement of investments, allowance for doubtful accounts, deferred income taxes, carrying values for goodwill and property, equipment and software, accrued workers’ compensation liabilities and safety incentive liabilities.
 Actual results may or may not differ from such estimates.

 The entire disclosure for organization, consolidation and basis of presentation of financial statements disclosure.

 Reference 1: http://fasb.org/us-gaap/role/ref/legacyRef